CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 ## StreamingHTTPChannel2023

 Currently, support for [StreamingHTTPChannel2023](https://solid.github.io/notifications/streaming-http-channel-2023) only covers default, pre-established channels made available for every resource.
-Those channels use `text/turtle`.
+Those channels output `text/turtle`.

 Support for custom, subscription-based channels can be added in the future.

 * For discovery, there is a `StreamingHttpMetadataWriter`, which adds `Link` to every `HTTP` response header using `rel="http://www.w3.org/ns/solid/terms#updatesViaStreamingHttp2023"`.
 It links directly to the `receiveFrom` endpoint of the default, pre-established channel for that topic resource.
-* Requests to `receiveFrom` endpoints are handled by `StreamingHttpMetadataWriter`.
+* Requests to `receiveFrom` endpoints are handled by a `StreamingHttpRequestHandler`.
     * It performs an authorization check.
     * It creates a new response stream and adds it to the `StreamingHttpMap`, indexed by the topic resource.
     * It sends an initial notification, similar to notification channels using a `state` feature.
 * `StreamingHttp2023Emitter` is the `NotificationEmitter` that writes notifications to matching response streams.
 * `StreamingHttpListeningActivityHandler` is responsible for observing the `MonitoringStore` and emitting notifications when needed.
-  It doesn't use `NotificationChannelStorage` since the default, pre-established channels are not subscription-based.
-Instead, it uses `StreamingHttpMap` to check for active receivers.
+  It doesn't use a `NotificationChannelStorage` since the default, pre-established channels are not subscription-based.
+Instead, it uses a `StreamingHttpMap` to check for active receivers.

 ```mermaid
 flowchart TB